-The condensate pumps 2 are factory-wired and piped internally to the condensate pan.
+The condensate pumps 2 (air cooled equipment shown) are factory-wired and piped internally to the condensate pan.
 The pumps are capable of moving liquid a maximum of 15.2 m (50.0 ft), which may include a maximum lift of 4.9 m (16.0 ft) as measured from floor level.
 For example, if your lift is 3 m (10 ft), you only have 12.2 m (40.0 ft) of usable run remaining.
-The pumps also use on-board condensate high level float switches, which are wired into the alarm input for local and remote alarm capabilities.
+The pumps also use an on-board condensate high level float switch, which is wired into the alarm input for local and remote alarm capabilities.